 Naturally gluten-free with a rich nutritional content, quinoa is an ideal option for anyone who’s unable to eat gluten grains, such as wheat, barley, and rye.
 For people with conditions like coeliac disease, this can make a huge difference.

-If after reading about its many health benefits, you’re interested in adding more quinoa to your diet, the good news is that this extremely versatile food is easy to prepare and delicious.
+If you’re interested in adding more quinoa to your diet, the good news is that it’s versatile and easy to prepare.

 It’s available to buy in most supermarkets, as well as on Amazon*.

-For inspiration on how to add more quinoa to your diet, why not try making one of these quinoa recipes from BBC Good Food?
+For inspiration, why not try making one of these quinoa recipes from BBC Good Food?
 You’ll find everything from kale and quinoa patties to spicy cajun chicken quinoa and summer fruit quinoa salad.

 Final thoughts…

-For further reading, head over to the diet and nutrition section of our website.
-Here you’ll find everything from vitamin and mineral guides to balanced diet tips.
+For further reading, head over to our diet and nutrition section.
+Here, you’ll find everything from vitamin and mineral guides to balanced diet tips.

-Have you experienced any of the health benefits of quinoa?
+Do you have any favourite quinoa recipes?
 Will you be adding more of it to your diet?
-We’d be interested to hear from you in the comments below.
+We’re interested to hear from you in the comments below.